ltrc/Plants_domain_article_generation/README.md

  a)Completed creating the xml dump, will have to send it to ramu sir for checking and the upload.

 ### 6)Addtional changes:
- a) Transliterated many of the attributes.\
+ a) Transliterated many of the attributes.<br />
- b) Experienced many translators due to relatively less accurate translators for telugu language.\
+ b) Experienced many translators due to relatively less accurate translators for telugu language.<br />
- c) Got a grasp for extracting text, links, data.\
+ c) Got a grasp for extracting text, links, data.<br />
- d) Added infobox and categories to the template.\
+ d) Added infobox and categories to the template.<br />
  e) Extracted key words from 4 categories.